High Risk Queue

 Defining the Problem

-This is where working with internal users is extremely beneficial.
-I was able to walk over to the High Risk Analysts, introduce myself, and observe their workflows and tools.
-I asked an analyst to provide screenshots of each tab and began to look at the existing data points.
+Working directly with internal users is extremely beneficial.
+I was able to shadow a High Risk Analyst, observe their workflows first-hand, and look at all of the existing data points across each tab.

-The most important data points became apparent by the number of times it was displayed.
-With an understanding of the data, the next thing I needed to solve was how to display the data within the design system.
+The most important data points became apparent by how often they were displayed.
+With an understanding of the data, the next thing I needed to solve was how to display it within the design system.

 The New Information Hierarcy